UTexas

 Sec.
 3–406.
 Notice of Hearings

-2. The notice will specify a hearing date at least ten days after the date the letter or e-mail message is received, unless the student has requested an earlier date as allowed by subsection 3–406(c).
+2. The notice will specify a hearing date at least ten days after the letter or e-mail message is received.
 A letter or an e-mail message sent to an address listed in the registrar’s records will constitute full and adequate notice.
 A letter will be considered to have been received on the third day after the day of mailing.
-An e-mail message will be considered to have been received on the second day after the day of sending the message.
+An e-mail message will be considered to have been received on the second day after sending the message.

 3. The student may request, in writing, that an earlier hearing date be set if feasible to arrange.